typedb-osi/typedb-loader/README.md

     - parallelized asynchronous writes to Grakn to make the most of your hardware configuration
  - Stop/Restart:
     - tracking of your migration status to stop/restart, or restart after failure
- - [Schema Updating](https://github.com/bayer-science-for-a-better-life/grami#schema-updating) for non-breaking changes (i.e. when you have already migrated for 5 days and then realize you would like to extend your schema without deleting everything)
+ - [Schema Updating](https://github.com/bayer-science-for-a-better-life/grami#schema-updating) for non-breaking changes (i.e. add to your schema or modify concepts that do not yet contain any data)
+ - [Appending Attributes](https://github.com/bayer-science-for-a-better-life/grami#attribute-appending) to existing entities/relations

 After [creating your processor configuration](https://github.com/bayer-science-for-a-better-life/grami/tree/master/src/test/resources/phone-calls/processorConfig.json) and [data configuration](https://github.com/bayer-science-for-a-better-life/grami/tree/master/src/test/resources/phone-calls/dataConfig.json), you can use GraMi
  - as a [Command Line Application](https://github.com/bayer-science-for-a-better-life/grami/releases) - no coding - configuration required